wp-plugins/gwebpro-store-locator/readme.txt

 = A question that someone might have =

-What’s there in this plugin?
+What's there in this plugin?

 Gwebpro Store Locator plugin contains entire functionality to help add multiple locations via a store finder tool that can be added to your website.
 Users can find any number of locations and find them on the map for easy navigation from their own location.
 All basic functionality needed for a fully functional plugin is included.
 Basic upgrades are free of cost and are directly available from the WordPress plugin repository.